Ant0wan/Ft_printf-unitest/README.md

 ---

 ## Description

+- The framework tests the return value and the output of any given printf like function - prototype containing a format string and an ellipse.

 - The framework uses `stdio.h` functions instead of the libft for better performances.
 It includes the following headers: